uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 ```julia
 init_tree = build_tree(dependent, independent)
 ```
-After our initial tree was created, we then tried using the print_tree function to visualize what our initial tree looked like in terms of values as seen below.
-However, this returned only the tree in numerical form so it was hard to visualize.
+After our initial tree was created, we tried using the print_tree function to visualize what our initial tree looked like in terms of values, as seen below.
+However, this returned only the tree in numerical form, making it hard to visualize.

 ```julia
 print_tree(init_tree)